timotholt/sba/README.md

 d.
 Requirement: Use flexbox.
 I used display: flexbox in the navigation bar (it could have also been display:grid).

 e.
 Requirement: Use two CSS animations.
-The website uses onload()+CSS for the page load "fade in" animation, and :hover for mouse hover CSS animations (more details in animation section below).
+The website has three animations: uses onload()+CSS for the page load "fade in" animation, :hover for mouse hover CSS animations (more details in animation section below), and a fade between themes when a new theme is selected.

 3. NOTE: As of this moment (11:41pm on Sunday, 09/08), the website is currently has a very HUGE glaring ommission that is the most important part of a photography website: